What Is The Percent For 1/6

 Historical Context and Significance

 The concept of percentages has ancient roots, with early forms of proportional reasoning dating back to ancient civilizations.
-However, the modern concept of percentages as we know it today gained prominence during the Renaissance.
+That said, the modern concept of percentages as we know it today gained prominence during the Renaissance.
 The need for a standardized way to express proportions became increasingly important with the growth of commerce, finance, and scientific inquiry.

 The widespread adoption of percentages facilitated trade, financial calculations, and statistical analysis.
 Percentages provided a common language for expressing and comparing different proportions, making complex information more accessible and understandable.
 Today, percentages are an integral part of our daily lives, used in a wide range of applications from calculating discounts to interpreting economic data.